Best Things to Do in Bordeaux for a Great Time in Southwest France!

 things to do in bordeaux

-The huge green space opened to the public in 1746 on what then was the edges of the city but, as Bordeaux expanded over the years, it became a central spot in town.
+The huge green space opened to the public in 1746 on the edges of the city but, as Bordeaux expanded over the years, it became a central spot in town.

-Although locals love to enjoy picnics in the garden, it is also possible to go for a refined lunch at the restaurant next to the old orange garden.
+Although locals love to enjoy picnics in the garden, going for a refined lunch at the restaurant next to the old orange garden is also possible.

 Taste a Delicious Canelé… or Two!